-Homework is assigned associated with each lecture and is due on a weekly basis during the discussion session (every Tuesday).
+Homework is assigned associated with each lecture and is due on Friday on a weekly basis.
+For example, the homework due this Friday will be the homework assigned with Monday's lecture of the same week, and Wednesday and Friday's lectures in the previous week.
 No credit is given for homework turned in after the due date.
 The lowest two scores for the homework will be dropped when counting towards the total score in the end.

-Quizzes are given every Thursday during the discussion session.
+Quizzes are given every Friday during the discussion session.
 No make-up quiz is available in any discussion session.
+The quiz always covers the same materials as the homework due in the same week.
 Each discussion session has its own quiz up to the choice of the GSI.
-The lowest two scores for the quizzes will be dropped when counting towards the total score in the end.
+The lowest two scores for the guizzes will be dropped when counting towards the total score in the end.